niolabs/docs/docs/deployment/long-running/README.md

 [**systemd**](https://wiki.debian.org/systemd) is an **init** system that comes included with many Linux distributions.
 Running nio as a systemd service will start it automatically with the system, and allows you to manage the instance using [systemctl](https://manpages.debian.org/stretch/systemd/systemctl.1.en.html).

-To create a `systemd` service nio, create a new systemd service file: `sudo nano /etc/systemd/system/<my_project>.service`, replacing `<my_project>` with the actual name of your project. `nano` is a basic text editor, when it launches you will see an empty file with controls along the bottom of the screen.
+To create a `systemd` service for nio, create a new file: `sudo nano /etc/systemd/system/<my_project>.service`, replacing `<my_project>` with the actual name of your project. `nano` is a basic text editor, when it launches you will see an empty file with controls along the bottom of the screen.
 Copy and paste the following into the empty file:

 ```
 [Unit]